 SteelCode exists because Bryan approached me with a project idea; he had created a large steel flower based on a design by his daughter Gracie.
 He wanted to put the flowers in public spaces and have them deliver poetry or literature to people.
 He asked if I was interested in collaborating on it with him.
 Of course I was.

 It wasn’t working, I wasted a lot of time, and I prefer to not eat ramen noodles for meals unless it’s proper Japanese ramen.

 I’m looking for full-time employment, if you’re hiring, please get in touch.

 If that’s enough for you, cool.
 If you really want to know more, keep reading.

 Continue reading: Why I’ve given up my business

 Now that there are 16 episode/lets of the WordPress Help Twins podcast (as of this writing), I’ve been getting questions about what goes into creating it.
 Here’s a tour of the process at breakneck speed.

 I took over editing episode/lets of the WordPress Help Twins podcast on episode #3.
-I’m used to editing video, sometimes having to organize several hours of footage from multiple cameras, so editing an audio podcast is simple by comparison.
+I’m used to editing video; sometimes having to organize several hours of footage from multiple cameras.
+Editing an audio podcast is simple by comparison.